csdms/csdms-carpentry/lessons/shell/07-cluster-and-pbs.md

 > ## Where is your job running? {.challenge}
 >
-> After you submit a PBS script to the scheduler,
-> can you use `qstat` to find which compute node(s) in the cluster
+> After you submit a PBS script to the scheduler, you can use `qstat` to find which compute node(s) in the cluster
-> your job is running on?
+> your job is running on.
+Look through the `qstat` `man` pages to find the command and test it out.

 > ## Email notification {.challenge}
 >
-> Can you use flags to `qsub` to send an email when your job completes?
+> What flags can you give `qsub` to send you an email when your job completes?